owenyang0/book-worm/README.md

 # book-worm
-to track your reading progress in douban
+to track your reading progress in douban, get to [page](http://owenyang0.github.io/book-worm/) to track your own.

 ## Get Started
 ```bash